 - NOW – Earning the religious emblem does not complete any adventures by itself but is only an optional part of completing each of the Duty to God adventures.
 And ALL ranks (was added to the Wolf – Duty to God Footsteps adventure) now have the option of earning the Religious Emblem and counting it as one of the optional Duty to God adventure requirements.
 It still may only be counted towards advancement once and other options must be completed in subsequent years.

-*Updated (Feb 2016) “Explanation” page for how the Duty to God, Faith in God and Religious Emblem/Knot all relate to one another for LDS Cub Scouts available.
-(Does not include the correlation chart) Religious Emblem, Faith in God & Duty to God for LDS Units Explanation
+*Updated (Jan 2017) “Explanation” page for how the Duty to God, Faith in God and Religious Emblem/Knot all relate to one another for LDS Cub Scouts can be downloaded religious-emblem-faith-in-god-duty-to-god-for-lds-units-explanation here.
+Thanks to my friend Laura Rytting for this detailed explanation.

 With the changes coming to the Cub Scouting this year some of you may be wondering… How do these changes fit in with the LDS Faith in God program?
 Well, If you watched the LDS webcasts The following slide was shown…